Hemanath17/Hemanath17/README.md

 Here are some ideas to get you started: -->

 - 🔭 I’m currently working as ...
-Data Engineer
+Graduate Researcher
 - 🌱 I’m currently learning ...
-Data Science, Software Development
+Data Science, Neural Networks, NLP, Reinforcement Learning
 - 👯 I’m looking to collaborate on ...
-ETL development and Enterprise Datawarehouse
+Applied NLP on Health care field, ETL development and Enterprise Datawarehouse
 - 🤔 I’m looking for help with ...
 My career
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
-Find my contact details on Portfolio
+Find my contact details on LinkedIn
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 I still got more to finish